Home Radiators are Leaking

 Air Vents, Holes and Other Possible Leak Sites

 You might find that your home radiators are leaking from areas other than the control valve.
 A steam radiator can leak from its air vent, the cylindrical or bullet-shaped metal device located on one end near the top of the radiator.
 These vents are designed to release air, not water, and they should always point straight up.
 However, if they're pointing sideways or downward, they might leak water.

 Old home radiators that are leaking from their bodies may simply be rusted through or may have worn joints where the radiator sections meet via short pipes called nipples.
-You can try to plug pinhole leaks in radiator sections and nipples, using an epoxy or cold-weld material (such as JB Weld) applied to the radiator's exterior; unlike with car radiators, there's no "stop-leak" solution you can pour into home radiators that are leaking.
+Try to plug pinhole leaks in radiator sections and nipples, using an epoxy or cold-weld material (such as JB Weld) applied to the radiator's exterior; unlike with car radiators, there's no "stop-leak" solution you can pour into a leaking home radiator.

 Philip Schmidt writes for Networx.com.